dccn-tg/tg-toolset-golang/repository/cmd/repocli/README.md

 If the `-u` option and the `baseurl` key are both specified, the value provided by the `-u` option takes precedence.

-At the moment, the configuration is in plain text.
-It is highly recommended to make the configuration file only accessible to the current user.
+__SECURITY WARNING:__ The configuration is in plain text and thus you should make the configuration file only accessible to yourself.
 On Linux and MacOSX, one can run the following command in a terminal:

 ```bash
 $ chmod 600 $HOME/.repocli.yml